onkoe/auto_ros2/docs/hardware/jetson.md

 # NVIDIA Jetson Orin Nano Setup

-INTRO: TODO. (...the Jetson is a small portable computer for robotics, etc. etc.)
+The [NVIDIA Jetson Orin Nano](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin/nano-super-developer-kit/), which we call "the Jetson", is a small portable computer for robotics.
+In essence, it's the brain of the Rover, running all of our Autonomous code, the Rover map, video streamer, and more!

+The Jetson is just a computer running Linux, a free operating system.
+Specifically, it ships with an flavor called "Ubuntu".

 It comes with a modified (and very slow) version of Ubuntu by default.
 That's called Jetpack, and we don't use it due to the high overhead incurred with their default setup.

-We use a special image of Ubuntu Server 22.04 LTS ([download link](https://ubuntu.com/download/nvidia-jetson), [installation + setup documentation](https://pages.ubuntu.com/rs/066-EOV-335/images/Ubuntu_22.04_for_NVIDIA_Jetson_Installation_instructions.pdf)) to address this problem and have better control over the computer, though the setup process is more involved.
+Instead, we use a special image of Ubuntu Server 22.04 LTS ([download link](https://ubuntu.com/download/nvidia-jetson), [installation + setup documentation](https://pages.ubuntu.com/rs/066-EOV-335/images/Ubuntu_22.04_for_NVIDIA_Jetson_Installation_instructions.pdf)) to address performance problems and have better control over the computer, though the setup process is more involved.

 ## First-Time Setup